 With many data retrieval calls that return multiple results (e.g., multiple items), you can reduce the volume of the response payload for a single API call by reducing the number of fields returned in each result.

-A standard way to do this is to use a detail level or, for some calls, a granularity level.
+A standard way to do this is to use a detail control or, for some calls, a granularity level.
 For example, a particular level might cause the response to include buyer-related data in every result, but no seller-related data.
-Specify a detail level using the DetailLevel property in the call request.
+Specify a detail level using the DetailLevel property (or the equivalent outputSelector property) in the call request.
 Similarly, for calls that support granularity levels, use the GranularityLevel property of the call request.

 If DetailLevel or GranularityLevel applies to a call, the definitions of the levels are consistent across all request types (although the list of fields returned varies per call).
 For example, if DetailLevel or GranularityLevel applies to a call:

 - Specifying no detail level causes the call to return a brief set of data.
 This is the default detail level and is recommended for all applicable calls.